Configure and Deploy Confluent Gateway using Confluent for Kubernetes

 end: 3 # inclusive

-Confluent Gateway uses Routes to define how client applications connect to Kafka clusters.
-Clients connect to the Gateway as if it were a Kafka cluster, while the Gateway handles routing and governance.
+Routes are Confluent Gateway endpoints that define how client applications connect to Kafka clusters to stream data.
+Clients interact with the Confluent Gateway as if it were a native Kafka cluster, while the Confluent Gateway handles routing and governance.

 kind: Gateway